 Effort per area per metier

 Disaggregated variable costs per metier: landing costs, bait costs, ice costs, food costs, gear costs

+IAM SENSECO is developed to perform static comparative analysis

 All case studies intend to apply the framework but some questions were raised while discussing it and are sent to Ifremer for explanation (claire.macher@ifremer.fr) :

 In the model, using the effort report option 2 applied on a fleet, the α would be different between vessels so can this be captured?
+Sensitivity analyses of the results to the a will be added.
+The possibility to parameterize for several vessels and get aggregated results considering a a value for each vessel was not really the objective here, we could think about that anyway who would be interested in?

 For some new gears it is not possible to choose between different gear options for a vessel, a change is permanent.
 Can this diffusion be captured by the α?
+Options of allocation of effort by metier enable to allocate all the effort to the same gear.
+Using α, dynamic of effort allocation becomes endogenous, when α=1, effort allocation is based only on usual allocation and when α=0, effort allocation is based only on profits maximization.
+Analyses are however static so processes of diffusion cannot be represented here.

 If working for a fleet, can we put individual data in input that are then aggregated?

+same as 1., it was not really the objective, it could be possible technically but maybe by reducing possible interactions through interface with the user and just providing the aggregated results who would be interested in that?

 The model doesn’t estimate relationships between variables they are predefined (e.g. how costs change with effort/revenue, etc.).
 It would be good to have a list of all those assumptions so that people can estimate if it describes their case study appropriately.

+Marginal variable costs of the effort and fuel consumption are indeed assumed to be constant in the model proposed as a default assumption.
+If other assumptions are more reliable for a case study, we could try to see if it could be taken into account please let us know what would be the most appropriate assumptions for your CS